nickrar/keyloggersimulation/README.md

 ## 1. Server Setup (Command & Control)

 You can run the server on a **Linode VPS** (realistic infrastructure) or on your any preferred VPS for testing.

-Visit https://github.com/nickrar/express-server-basic for more details
+**Visit [https://github.com/nickrar/express-server-basic](https://github.com/nickrar/express-server-basic) for detailed setup instructions.**

 ### 1.1 Linode VPS